kevkevxd/Mod-1-Project-Poke-Safari-CLI-APP/README.md

 Instructions on How to Play:

 1. First fork and clone down the app.
+2. Then run a 'bundle install'.
-2. Then run 'rake db:migrate' and after that 'rake db:seed' in your terminal.
+3. Then run 'rake db:migrate' and after that 'rake db:seed' in your terminal.
-3. After that run 'ruby bin/run.rb' in your terminal.
+4. After that run 'ruby bin/run.rb' in your terminal.
-4. Now you are ready to play!
+5. Now you are ready to play!
 Follow the menus by using the arrow keys and by pressing enter.